Pamoi/datavalanche/README.md

 2. Gather avalanche data from  www.slf.ch
 3. Prepare and clean the data
 4. Explanatory data analysis
-5. Try some ML techniques to estimate avalanche risks (Might take a while)
-6. Once suitable results are obtained, we can start on the visualization task
+5. Once suitable results are obtained, we can start on the visualization task

 We estimate between one and two weeks per task, obviously some might take longer than others.